rhsml/RHS-Modloader/README.md

 (If you prefer a longer link that is much more stable with no install, go [here]())

+# Features
+- Completely custom theme/plugin support using js/css
+- Saving state of enabled plugins/themes
+- As this is unfinished, this is not the full list of features. more will be added soon.

 # Installation Instructions

 -- This will be changed to allow for a one-click install, removing the install process and making it easier for the end user. --